JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 For the February 14th, 2023 election, across the state:
 - There are 8 bond measures.
 - There are 37 enrichment levies.
-- There is 1 capital levy.
+- There are 11 capital levies.

 ___